top1944/duckuments/docs/atoms_85_fall2017_projects/20_distrubuted_est/10-preliminary-design-document-distributed-est-fleet-wireless-communication.md

 **Install GTSAM**

 To install GTSAM download [gtsam-3.2.1.zip](https://research.cc.gatech.edu/borg/sites/edu.borg/files/downloads/gtsam-3.2.1.zip) and extract using e.g. the 'unzip' command.
-Then open the following file to add this line on top of the includes `#include <boost/serialization/serialization.hpp>` in the extracted folder.
+Then open the following file to add this line on top of the includes
+    $ #include <boost/serialization/serialization.hpp>
+in the extracted folder.

     $ nano [gtsam dir]/gtsam/inference/Ordering.cpp